10 and 10A Frogmore Street

 About the Building

-Listed Building Grade II in 1984: originally 17th century, refronted early 19th century.
+Originally 17th century, re-fronted early 19th century.
 Tall 3 storey frontage with centre and right hand pilasters incised coursing and plain band to stucco on left, pebble dash to right.
 Slate roof, boxed out eaves, brick stack to left gable which is slate hung, rubble and brick to right gable end.
 Three windows, double hung sashes with glazing bars, windows to first floor with decorative margins and key blocks.
-Overall modern fascia to spearate shop fronts, 19th century double fronted shop with slender columnettes to left.
+Overall modern fascia to separate shop fronts, 19th century double fronted shop with slender columnettes to left.
 Twin storey gabled ranges at the rear with cemented walls and upper casement windows.
 W Wing has roof timbers with “wern hir” stops (Fox & Raglan).
 Remains of stone tiles under present slated roofs.

 There was an old cobbled yard at the rear and the outbuildings, including a granary had been demolished.